INSImaging/insimaging.github.io/_news/2026-02-19-bai2026formalization.md

 <br>

-A new preprint presents a formalization of two fixed-point algorithms in Hilbert spaces.
-Check the paper [here](https://arxiv.org/abs/2602.17064).
+A new [preprint](https://arxiv.org/abs/2602.17064) presents a formalization of two fixed-point algorithms in Hilbert spaces.